-TABLE 1: Connector pinout 7
+TABLE 1 CONNECTOR PINOUT 6

-TABLE 2: Communication profile objects .
-21
+TABLE 2 COMMUNICATION OBJECTS 21

-TABLE 3: Device parameter objects .
-26
+TABLE 3 DEVICE PARAMETER OBJECTS 26

-TABLE 4: Device monitor objects .
-30
+TABLE 4 DEVICE MONITOR OBJECTS 30

-TABLE 5: Troubleshooting chart .
-32
+TABLE 5 TROUBLESHOOTING CHART 32

-TABLE B-1: Specifications, Curtis 1352 eXm module .
+TABLE B-1 SPECIFICATIONS: 1352 eXm MODULE .
 36

-OVERVIEW
+1 - OVERVIEW

-The Curtis 1352 eXm expansion module provides a simple, flexible, and lowcost method for adding additional and specialized I/O to a system.
+The Curtis 1352 eXm expansion module provides a simple, flexible, and low-cost method for adding additional and specialized I/O to a system.
 The eXm utilizes the popular CANopen communication bus for all control, status, and setup.
 This allows many CANopen-compatible modules-from Curtis or from third-party vendors-to be interconnected and share I/O throughout a system.
 Several eXm modules can be connected to a single CAN bus to provide a wide range of I/O. Because of its small size and tight seal, the eXm module can be mounted remotely near the system to be controlled, thus minimizing wiring and improving EMC.

-The eXm is part of a distributed I/O system with a master controller coordinating the CAN communications.
-Curtis VCL-enabled controllers such as the 1232/34/36/39 E/SE, 1298, and 1310 can provide this master control using custom software developed with Curtis VCL (Vehicle Control Language).
-Any CANopen master can be programmed to control the eXm.
+The eXm is part of a distributed I/O system with a manager controller coordinating the CAN communications.
+Curtis VCL-enabled controllers such as the F-series, E/SE-series, and 1298 can provide this manager control using custom software developed with Curtis VCL (Vehicle Control Language).
+Any CANopen manager can be programmed to control the eXm.